dogweather/forkful/content/en/elixir/good-coding-practices/organizing-code-into-functions.md

   \ reusable blocks.
 We do it to improve readability and maintainability, reduce\u2026"
 lastmod: '2024-03-13T22:44:59.787279-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions means chunking related operations into reusable\
+summary: Organizing code into functions means chunking related operations into reusable blocks.
-  \ blocks.
-We do it to improve readability and maintainability, reduce\u2026"
 title: Organizing code into functions
 weight: 18
 ---